cosmo3769/node-coursera/README.md

 7.This will take us to the right page according to the file name we enter.

+#3 node_express - This is created to demonstrate the node third party module with core module.
+The third party module used here is express
+                  and morgan. core module used here is http.
+                  Here, a static web server is created.

+What we need here is node.js third party module-express,morgan and core module-http.

+1.First, just create a local folder with any name.

+2.npm init -y(so that it can create package.json file and keep your work running with node)

+3.Make index.js file and put some code in it(use of express, morgan, http)

+4.Make some files,like aboutme.html or anything.html.

+5.npm start in terminal(if no error, server will be running).

+6.Type in http://localhost:port/aboutme.html or anything.html in browser.

+7.This will take us to the right page according to the file name we enter.

 So easy it is, give it a try.